pierre-rouleau/pel/README.rst

     commands across multiple major modes.

 - **Useful Hydras** enhance typing further.
 See `➣ PEL Convenience Commands`_ below.
-- **Zero-Code Configuration** via customization that identify used packages and their settings.
+- **Zero-Code Configuration** via customization that identifies used packages and their settings.

   - No Emacs Lisp coding required — all PEL and Emacs features, package